Call for Fellows, Interns, Volunteers 2023

 The process: Interested individuals should get in touch and brainstorm with us about a project of their choice.
 Based on their initial contributions to the project from the person’s home base, they could then be awarded an OAD Visiting Fellowship to spend time in Cape Town to continue, and ideally round up, that project.
 Selection will be based on the individual’s contributions, skills, motivation and potential to complete the project during their time at the OAD.

-The deal: The Fellowship will cover flights to Cape Town, accommodation near the OAD and a modest daily subsistence allowance for a negotiated period (the duration of the Fellowship will be flexible and depend on the person’s availability and nature of project, typically in the range of a few weeks to a few months).
-The person then gets to spend time at the OAD headquarters, as well as enjoy the beauty of Cape Town (a city rated by both the UK Guardian and the US New York Times as the number 1 holiday destination for 2014!).
+The deal: For in-person projects, the Fellowship will cover flights to Cape Town, accommodation near the OAD and a modest daily subsistence allowance for a negotiated period (the duration of the Fellowship will be flexible and depend on the person’s availability and nature of project, typically in the range of a few weeks to a few months).
+The person then gets to spend time at the OAD headquarters, as well as enjoy the beauty of Cape Town.

 Past Fellows at the OAD